weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Dyz13f= Dain f
 for every f € §“.

-Let f € ¢™(E), where E is an open subset of R".
+Let f € c™(E), where E is an open subset of R".
 Fix a € E, and suppose x € R" is so close to 0 that the points

 p(t) =a-+ tx
 lie in E whenever 0 <t <1.
 Define h(t) = f(p(t))

-for all ¢ € R* for which p(t) € E.
+for all c € R* for which p(t) € E.
 (a) For 1 <<k <<m, show (by repeated application of the chain rule) that

 AOE) = (Diy ot, HPO) Xi, ex.